The Old Man of the Sea

 Don’t follow them.
 Don’t read the book.

 I stare at the words, trying to understand them.
-Whoever is out there is warning me off, but my Dad and Grandfather both wanted me to come here, wanted me to deal with this all this.
+Whoever is out there is warning me off, but my Dad and Grandfather both wanted me to come here, wanted me to deal with all this.
 The question I asked about the shells all those years ago, if the answer is anywhere, it will be here.

 Waiting for me.